konkazazis/konkazazis/README.md

 [![My Skills](https://skillicons.dev/icons?i=java,javascript,react,nodejs,postgres,flutter)](https://skillicons.dev)

-Hi, I'm Konstantinos – part-time bug developer, part-time car enthousiast.
+Hi, I'm Konstantinos – some-time bug developer, some-time car enthousiast.
 This repo is where I throw code at the wall to see what compiles.

 Projects may or may not include: